Tha-Mar/sequencing-depth-ani-mash/DesignDoc.md

 remains unclear.
 This project aims to evaluate how varying sequencing depths influence ANI and Mash scores, and give more clarity on their reliability under these different conditions.
-Understanding this is important, as it will provide researchers with better insight on the accuracy of their data and genomic comparisons.Create a reference genome assembly and generate multiple read sets at varying sequencing depths, with multiple random subsamples for each depth.
+Understanding this is important, as it will provide researchers with better insight on the accuracy of their data and genomic comparisons.

 ## Goals: